supasani/AveroSDETAssignment/README.md

 ### Prerequisites

-1. Install an IDE Eclipse or IntelliJ IDEA to open and run this project once it is downloaded.
+1. Install an IDE Eclipse or IntelliJ IDEA to open and run this project.
 2. Have Java installed on the system.
 3. Right click on pom.xml file and select Maven.
 The select Maven clean and install.
 This will install all dependencies for this project.